 Emily’s interest in architecture was sparked by a first-hand epiphany about the effect of the built environment on one’s state of being.
-During her early career in finance, a switch in office surroundings opened her eyes to the positive, or negative effects architecture can manifest.
-This experience led her to studying architecture, the perfect blend of creativity and math, and there was no turning back.
-Time spent studying abroad in Copenhagen fostered Emily’s appreciation of the Mid-Century Masters and a holistic approach to design where building structure, fixtures, furnishings, and fabric all work in harmony.
-She brings this philosophy to her current design projects, and has applied it on the design and construction of her home (and the furniture within) in Portland’s Mississippi neighborhood.
+During her early career in finance, a switch in office surroundings opened her eyes to the either uplifting or negative effects architecture can manifest.
+This experience led her to study architecture, the perfect blend of creativity and math, and there was no turning back.